FreeRADIUS/freeradius-server/raddb/README.md

 ### rlm_counter

-Please use rlm_sqlcounter with sqlite.
+Instead of using this, please use rlm_sqlcounter with sqlite.

 ### rlm_ippool

-Please use rlm_sql_ippool with sqlite.
+Instead of using this, please use rlm_sql_ippool with sqlite.